johncarney/pikelet/README.md

 [![Build status][build-badge]][build]
 [![Coverage Status][coverage-badge]][coverage]

+## Beta notes

+The next release of Pikelet will be capable of formatting flat-file databases for output.
+As part of this I will be dropping CSV support as it is constraining my options and, as far as I know, nobody is using it.
+For the time being I want to let it evolve as a pure flat-file database parser.
+In a future release I may restore CSV support, but I make no promises.

+## Introduction

 A [pikelet][pikelet-recipe] is a small, delicious pancake popular in Australia and New Zealand.
 Also, the stage name of Australian musician [Evelyn Morris][pikelet-musician].
 Also, a simple flat-file database parser